UniSharp/laravel-filemanager/README.md

     Here, "editor" is the id of the textarea you are transforming to a CKEditor instance.
 Note that if you are using a custom route you will have to change `/laravel-filemanager?type=Images` to correspond to whatever route you have chosen.
 Be sure to include the `?type=Images` parameter.

+## Security

+It is important to note that __you must protect your routes to Laravel-Filemanager in order to prevent unauthorized uploads to your server__.
+Fortunately, Laravel makes this very easy.

+If you only want to ensure that logged in users have the ability to access the Laravel-Filemanager, simply wrap the routes in a group, perhaps like this:

+    ```php
+        Route::group(array('before' => 'auth.quotes'), function ()
+        {
+            Route::get('/laravel-filemanager', 'Tsawler\Laravelfilemanager\controllers\LfmController@show');
+            Route::post('/laravel-filemanager/upload', 'Tsawler\Laravelfilemanager\controllers\LfmController@upload');
+            Route::get('/laravel-filemanager/data', 'Tsawler\Laravelfilemanager\controllers\LfmController@getData');
+            Route::get('/laravel-filemanager/delete', 'Tsawler\Laravelfilemanager\controllers\LfmController@getDelete');
+            Route::get('/laravel-filemanager/picsjson', 'Tsawler\Laravelfilemanager\controllers\LfmController@getImages');
+            Route::get('/laravel-filemanager/newfolder', 'Tsawler\Laravelfilemanager\controllers\LfmController@getAddfolder');
+            Route::get('/laravel-filemanager/deletefolder', 'Tsawler\Laravelfilemanager\controllers\LfmController@getDeletefolder');

+        });
+    ```

+    This approach ensures that only authenticated users have access to the Laravel-Filemanager.
+If you are using Middleware or some other approach to enforce security, modify as needed.

+## License

+This package is released under the terms of the [MIT License](http://en.wikipedia.org/wiki/MIT_License).